-Sussex Day on 16 June has become a popular way for residents to celebrate its rich heritage and everything that is good about the county.
+Sussex Day is on 16 June and has become a popular way for residents to celebrate its rich heritage and everything that is good about the county.

 The date was chosen because it is St Richard's Day, which marks the life of St Richard, Bishop of Chichester from 1245 until his death in 1253.

 If you do plan an event, don't forget to add it to our events database.